balderdashy/sails-docs/concepts/Deployment/FAQ.md

 ##### Can I use environment variables?

+Yes!
 You can also configure the `port` and `environment` settings in Sails using environment variables.
 `NODE_ENV=production sails lift`
 `PORT=443 sails lift`